Tgc020202/VehicleCountSystem/README.md

 - If you make any changes, they will show up there.
 Your changed files will appear in the green box.

-## Installation

-- Add the pre-trained model into the project folder, you can get the model from the youtube link below.
-Included 2 files (yolov4.cfg & yolov4.weights)
-- open terminal ( you can press ctrl + \` ), type `pip install gdown flask opencv-python numpy flask-cors`
-- Hierarchy Sample Of Website:

 ![Clone Tutorial](https://github.com/Tgc020202/VehicleCountSystem/blob/main/images/ReadMeImages/GithubCloneTutorialImage4.jpg)

 - Then, type a comment in the green box.